Research at EA

 Older publications are held in The National Archives.

 We work collaboratively where this can deliver shared research objectives more cost-effectively.
-Our partners include the Defra group, UK Research Councils, UK Water Industry Research (UKWIR), Construction Industry Research and Information Association (CIRIA), universities and EU-funded project partners.
+Our partners include others within the Defra group, UK Research Councils, UK Water Industry Research (UKWIR), Construction Industry Research and Information Association (CIRIA), universities and EU-funded project partners.

 For further information please contact: